-Pattern 2008 2013 2018 Total Marks Internal 20 50 (20 continuous assessment + 30 sessiona exam).
-25 s(10 continuous lassessment + 15 sessional exam Total Marks External 80 50 75 Internal Sessional Exam 20 each for Theory and Practical 30 each for Theory and Practical Out of 30, later converted to 15 marks for Theory and 30 marks for Practical Continuous Assessment Term Paper Seminar Presentation Short Quizzes Assignments Extension work An open book test Mini research project Case Study 08 marks for attendance 02 marks for Student - Teacher interaction Seminar/Assignment - - 50 marks Journal club - - 25 marks Seminar Research envisaged Research envisaged and Recent trends ir pharmaceutical sciences Proposal Presentation
+Pattern 2008 2013 2018

+Total Marks 20 50 25

+Internal (20 continuous assessment + 30 sessional exam).

+Total Marks External 80 50 75

+Internal Sessional Exam 20 each for Theory and Practical for Theory and Practical Out of 30, later converted to 15 marks for Theory and 30 marks for Practical

+Continuous Assessment • Seminar Presentation 08 marks for attendance 02 marks for Student - Teacher interaction

+Seminar/Assignment - - 50 marks

+Journal club - - 25 marks

+Seminar Research envisaged Research envisaged and Recent trends in pharmaceutical sciences Proposal Presentation

-Project Proposal Scrutinized by guide Sxcrutinized by Industry Expert Other reforms at institute level - Inclusion of Problem based learning in Question paper Submission of one sealed Question Paper Submission of Two sets of sealed Question Paper
+Project Proposal Scrutinized by guide Sxcrutinized by Industry Expert Other reforms at institute level - Inclusion of Problem based learning in Question paper Submission of one sealed Question Paper Submission of Two sets of sealed Question Paper File Description Document Link for Information on ex kamination reforms View Document

-File Description Document Link for Information on examination reforms View Document Link for any other relevant information View Document
+Link for any other relevant information View Document

-- 2.5.4 The Institution provides opportunities to students for midcourse improvement of performance through specific interventions Opportunities provided to students for midcourse improvement of performance through:
+2.5.4 The Institution provides opportunities to students for midcourse improvement of performance through specific interventions Opportunities provided to students for midcourse improvement of performance through:

 - 1. Timely administration of CIE

-- 2.On time assessment and feedback
+- 2. On time assessment and feedback

 - 3. Makeup assignments/tests

 - 4. Remedial teaching/support

-File Description Document Re-test and Answer sheets View Document Policy document of midcourse improvement of performance of students View Document Policy document of the options claimed by the institution duly signed by the Head of the Institution View Document List of opportunities provided for the students for midcourse improvement of performance in the examinations View Document Institutional data in prescribed format View Document
+File Description Document Re-test and Answer sheets View Document Policy document of the options claimed by the institution duly signed by the Head of the Institution View Document Policy document of midcourse improvement of performance of students View Document List of opportunities provided for the students for midcourse improvement of performance in the examinations View Document Institutional data in prescribed format View Document